 - PhotoScan quality settings

-Agisoft has done an excellent job helping you to determine how much RAM your system will need through a very handy PhotoScan Memory Requirements document.
-All you really need to know is how many photographs you will be working with and the MPix of those photos.
-Their document is based around 12Mpix images, but as the RAM usage in PhotoScan is roughly linear, you simply need to adjust the recommended RAM to your resolution of photos you work with.
+All you really need to know is how many photographs you will be working with and the megapixels (MP) of those photos, plus the quality settings you want to use within the application.
+Their document is based around 12MP images, but as the RAM usage in PhotoScan is roughly linear, you simply need to adjust the recommended RAM to your resolution of photos you work with.
 For example, if you use 6MP photographs you will need approximately half the amount of RAM they recommend on that chart.
 Likewise, if you use 50MP images you will need just over four times the amount of RAM they show.

 Storage (Hard Drives)